Rick Wise: Post-playing career

 Wise was the pitching coach for the 1985 and 1986 Madison Muskies, who were a Single A affiliate of the Oakland A's.
-Wise was a coach on the 1991 New Britain Red Sox squad of the Eastern League.
-New Britain finished last, 40 games out of first place with a 47–93 (.336) record.
+Wise was the pitching coach of the Single-A Auburn Astros of the New York–Penn League in 1988 and 1989.
+Wise was a coach for the 1991 New Britain Red Sox squad of the Eastern League.
 Wise was the pitching coach for the Lancaster Barnstormers in 2005, helping them to an Atlantic League championship in 2006.
 He was promoted to interim manager in July 2007 after the organization fired manager Frank Klebe.
 He returned to his duties as pitching coach after Von Hayes was named the new manager for 2008.
 After the 2008 season ended, Wise retired from coaching.